Updated on March 1st, 2024

 In lieu of a jury trial, the parties may agree to proceed with a court trial, in which the judge hears the evidence and arguments and finds the accused guilty or not guilty.

-A felony arraignment on the complaint is the defendant's first court appearance.
+A felony arraignment in San Diego, California on the complaint is the defendant's first court appearance.

-If the case was filed by complaint, then once you are "held to answer," the prosecuting agency files a document called the Information.
+If the case was filed by a complaint, then once you are "held to answer," the prosecutor files a document called the Information.
 You will subsequently be arraigned on the Information at which time he or she will enter a plea and proceed to trial.

 The rest of the process is just like a misdemeanor.